MelvinJMani/MelvinJMani/README.md

-- 👋 Hi, I’m Melvin Joseph Mani
+- 👋 Hi, I’m @MelvinJMani
-- 👀 I’m interested in all things Javascript
+- 👀 I’m interested in Javascript, UI/UX and Generative Art.
-- 🌱 I’m currently learning new stuff every day
+- 🌱 I’m currently learning VueJS , React Native, GatsbyJS and Generative art with Javascript.
+- 💞️ I’m looking to collaborate on all topics related to Javascript , UI/UX and Generative Art.
-- 📫 How to reach me melvinjmani@gmail.com
+- 📫  You can reach me on my email id melvinjmani@gmail.com

 <!---
 MelvinJMani/MelvinJMani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.